-Olivia is a freelance content writer and a reading enthusiast.
+Olivia is a freelance content marketer and a reading enthusiast.

 Oblomov's syndrome is the unwillingness to conduct normal activity during depression or after an illness.